 Watch this space.

-One final note: A big thank you to all who participated in our interactive homepage exercise during the summit and helped us raise donations for Effektiv Altruism Norge – a charity focused on evidence-based positive impact, specifically supporting their work with the Clean Air Task Force.
+One final note: A big thank you to all who participated in our interactive homepage exercise during the summit and helped us raise donations for Effektiv Altruisme Norge – a charity focused on evidence-based positive impact, specifically supporting their work with the Clean Air Task Force.
 This project promotes climate policies to regulate energy sources in electricity production, industry and transportation, and low-carbon technology innovations.